 For the epic which has been a part of traditions like Shruti & Smriti, multiple variation beings written with authors’ perspective is all obvious.
 And due to this reason, none of the existing text can have a verbatim attribution to Jaya (earliest name of the epic).
 And this again led to the myriad options lying before readers with an obvious question – which Mahabharata should I read or which is the best book available?
 Hence, I compiled a list with reviews of those which is a worthy read within given category.

 Complete,Unabridged & Reference Edition

 What is found everywhere will be found here too, and what is to be not found in this book cannot be found anywhere else …

 Above is the very notion that is ascribed with the tale of Mahabharata itself.
 This also goes true with such types of editions, reading which is nothing but a scriptural marathon.
-Whereas there is glut of abridged editions available everywhere, their unabridged counterparts are quite numbered.
-Hence, I’ve included all famous works in the list.
-These may well be considered as a reference or library material which draws the attention from serious readers or researchers.
+Whereas there is a glut of abridged editions available everywhere, their unabridged counterparts are quite numbered.
+Hence, I’ve included all the famous works on the list.
+These may well be considered as a reference or library material which draws the attention of serious readers or researchers.

 1. Pune Edition or BORI Edition or Critical Edition

 Author : Board of Scholars